MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 * UI customizations - Pinnable properties, Hide template parameters not supported
 * Visualizers - C++ natvis partially supported
 * Attach to process, JIT and dump debugging
 * Edit and Continue
 * Threading features - Freeze/thaw threads, Rename thread

 ### Features

 Since you are working with the Visual Studio client connected to a remote environment, you get the same accessibility features as when working locally.
-Given the engineering required to connect to GitHub Codespace, installing third-party extensions is not supported.
+Given the engineering required to connect to GitHub Codespaces, installing third-party extensions is not supported.

 * Source Control - Full Git support through the Git window
 * Accessibility - Same assisted technology compatibility as with local development